alphastrata/alphastrata/README.md

 # Hi there, I'm Jeremy/jer/alphastrata...

-- 🌱 I’m am supposedly working on Rust...
+- 🌱 I’m am supposedly working on Many things...
 - 🤔 I’m looking for help with ...
 Everything?
 - 💬 Ask me about ...
-Space
+Space/Manufacturing
 - 😄 Pronouns: ...
 He/Him/His
+- opinions/repos/stuff here in no way reflections the opinions of my employeer'ss/employees/clients

 ---
 <!--